Where to Stay in Nice: Best Areas & Hotels, 2019

 For waterfront value, the Hotel de la Fontaine is ideally situated one block from Blue Beach and ten minutes by foot to Place Massena.
 This newly refurbished hotel, with clean, bright, colorful rooms, features allergen-conscious measures and is welcoming to families.

 Close to the train station next to Place Mozart park, and just a few blocks over from Avenue Jean Medecin, the Ibis Styles Nice Centre Gare is also family friendly, with a play area for young children.
 The staff is attentive and helpful, and there is a generous complimentary breakfast buffet and dining available in the sunny courtyard.

 The quiet but elegant La Villa Nice Victor Hugo has modern rooms with unique touches and large bathrooms, as well as amenities like a guest tennis court.
 This Belle Époque mansion sits on a tree-lined street next to a beautiful church with lovely grounds, three blocks from Cathédrale Orthodoxe Russe Saint-Nicolas and about 15 minutes by foot from Vieille Ville.
-Also close to the old town and across from the Nice Etoile shopping center is the Grand Hotel Le Florence.
+Also close to the old town and across from the Nice Etoile shopping center is the Hotel Florence Nice.
 Dedicated to green living, the hotel has honeybee hives on the roof (whose products you can sample) and offers a clean, cozy atmosphere.

 Where to Stay on a Budget